oracle-quickstart/oci-cloudera/v6/README.md

 This does require some knowledge of Python - modify at your own risk.
 These functions contain Cloudera specific tuning parameters as well as host mapping for roles.

+## Kerberos Secure Cluster by Default

+This automation now defaults to using a local KDC deployed on the Cloudera Manager instance for secure cluster operation.
+Please read the scripts [README](../blob/master/scripts/README.md) for information regarding how to set these parameters prior to deployment.

+Also - for cluster management, you will need to manually create at a minimum the HDFS Superuser Principal as [detailed here](https://www.cloudera.com/documentation/enterprise/latest/topics/cm_sg_using_cm_sec_config.html#create-hdfs-superuser) after deployment.

 ## Cloudera Manager and Cluster Metadata Database
 You are able to customize which database you want to use for Cloudera Manager and Cluster Metadata.
 In compute.tf you will see a "user_data" field for the Utility instance: